EZ-Robotics/EZ-Site/projects/2022-02-14-vexcode-tutorials/index.md

 slug: vexcode-tutorials
 title: VEXcode Tutorials
 authors: [jess]
-tags: [vex, mentoring, tutorials, software, open source]
+tags: [vex, mentoring, tutorials, software, open source, wip]
 ---

 After I saw the success of the CAD tutorials, I decided to do the same for code.
 I made click-by-click tutorials on code concepts to enable students to ask specific questions instead of "How do I code the robot?".